MargretPetrova/React-redux-practice---udemy/README.md

 # React-redux-practice---udemy
 An app with a counter and with login and logout to practice REDUX.Use redux toolkit and working with multiple slices(reading and dispaching)

+You must run "npm install" in both project folders.